 - Processing capabilities are modular but not AI-native

-- Smaller community compared to GEE or Esri
+- Smaller community than GEE or Esri

 Pricing: Pay-per-use credits; free tier available for testing.